Ultimate Guidelines For Super Successful Online Business Copywriting

 Countless business websites drone on for an eternity about their company history.
 And by the time a reader has got a third of the way through, they will just leave and go elsewhere.
 I hate to say this, but the vast majority of people don’t care about your business.
 All they want to do is find what they are looking for and buy it.

 So, stop talking about yourself, save for a brief bit of info on your About page.
-It’s a complete waste of prime real estate that you can use far better by putting the focus on your customers.
+It’s a complete waste of prime real estate that you can use far better by putting the focus on your customers, PRD real estate East Maitland it’s a company that is totally focused on the wishes of its customers.
 Avoid using the first person (I, me, mine, etc.) and use the second person instead.
 Words like ‘you,’ ‘your,’ and ‘yours’ talk directly to the person reading them.
 And it has a much greater impact, too.
 Let’s revisit the pizza delivery service again, as an example.

 Which is the most impactful sentence out of these two?
 “Our first class pizza delivery service can deliver our pizzas in fifteen minutes”?
 Or, “You could be eating your delicious pizza within fifteen minutes”?
 The second creates an image in the reader’s head that is far more compelling, as it is more personal.